Actively Recruiting

 - Presence of polymorphic ventricular tachycardia or electrical storm.

-- Any condition that investigator considers problematic.
+- Any other condition the investigator considers problematic.

 - Severe claustrophobia.